-Mr. Schulz was loved around the world but he belonged to Santa Rosa.
-His footsteps are everywhere here and his greatness is not lost to our community.
+Mr. Schulz was loved throughout the world but he belonged to Santa Rosa.
+His footsteps are everywhere here and his greatness is not lost to those in our community.

 If possible, I'll go back again to gather hope and inspiration for the time I have left.
 It's a wonderful place to get in touch with yourself.

 I want to thank the Schulz family for doing everything just right.
-They are continuing to touch new hearts and those once nourished by this loving genius.
+They are continuing to touch new hearts and those long nourished by this loving genius.